 One of my clients in Houston was posting five times a week on Instagram and getting zero new clients from it.
 Zero.
 We shifted her focus to local SEO and Google reviews, and within two months she was getting 15 to 20 new client inquiries per month from organic search.
 Same effort, completely different result.

-Every gap in your customer journey is a leak in your revenue.
+And Client Flow doesn't stop at the first visit.
+Every gap between the moment someone discovers you and the moment they become a loyal, rebooking, retail-buying client is a leak in your revenue.
 A salon owner in Boston had a 29% rebooking rate.
 The industry standard for a well-run salon is 70% or higher.
 We built a rebooking system, trained the front desk, and implemented post-service follow-up.
 Her rebooking rate hit 64% in 90 days.
 That's hundreds of appointments that were previously lost to "I'll call you when I'm ready."

 This is the force that separates salon owners from salon CEOs.
 Can your business run without you?
 If you took two weeks off, would it still function?
 Would your team know what to do?
 Would your clients still get served at the same level?